AtilaKzlts/Finance-Application-Complaints/README.md

 ## Executive summary

-The comprehensive analysis of finance app complaints from 2018-2020 provides important operational insights.
-The data showed a positive trend, with the number of complaints decreasing from 850 to 750.
-Featured Findings:

-Product Breakdown: Credit cards account for the largest share of total complaints (~17,500), followed by mortgages and checking/savings accounts (~10,000-12,000).
-Geographic Concentration: California ranks first with ~11,000 complaints, followed by Florida and New York with 6,000-6,500 complaints.
-Company Performance:

-Explained solution provided in 50,000 cases
-70,000 cases responded in a timely manner
-Only 7,000 cases resulted in appeals

-Seasonality: A significant increase in May each year (+100 units) and a sharp decrease in September (-50 units).
+The analysis of finance app complaints from 2018 to 2020 shows a positive trend, with the number of complaints decreasing from 850 to 750.
+Key findings indicate that credit cards (~17,500 complaints) receive the most complaints, followed by mortgages and checking/savings accounts (~10,000-12,000).
+Geographically, California ranks first with around 11,000 complaints, followed by Florida and New York with 6,000-6,500 complaints, respectively.
+In terms of company performance, 50,000 cases had a provided solution, 70,000 cases were responded to in a timely manner, and only 7,000 cases resulted in appeals.
+Seasonally, there is a noticeable increase in complaints in May (+100 units) and a sharp decrease in September (-50 units).
+Among communication channels, the web platform (35,000 complaints) and referrals (22,000 complaints) are the most preferred methods.
+Complaints received via the routing channel have statistically longer resolution times compared to other channels.
+The "closed solution" response emerged as the most effective method for minimizing customer objections.

-Critical Insights:
+Critical Insights and Recommendations

-Among communication channels, web platform (35,000) and referral (22,000) are the most preferred methods.
-The resolution time for complaints received via routing is statistically longer than other channels.
-The “closed solution” response stood out as the method that minimized customer objections.
++ The "unknown" problem category in the dataset is the second most common issue group, and it needs to be properly classified and resolved.

-In light of these data, strengthening operational preparations, especially before May, and improving the resolution processes of complaints received through the routing channel have been identified as priority action areas.
++ Strengthening operational preparations, particularly before May, and improving the resolution processes for complaints received through the routing channel have been identified as priority action areas.
 ## About the Data Set
 | Column Name               | Description                                    |
 |-------------------------------|----------------------------------------------------|